-    We all know Starbucks pumpkin spiced latte is a huge hit, so how about make a version at home that tastes even better?
-My iced pumpkin spiced latte is so easy to make and irresistibly tasty that you'll want to drink it every single day!
+We all know Starbucks pumpkin spiced latte is a huge hit, so how about making a version at home that tastes even better?
+My iced pumpkin spiced latte is so easy to make and irresistibly tasty that you'll want to drink it daily!

-It is so decadently creamy and rich that you'll forget all about the Starbucks drink.
+It is so creamy and rich that you'll forget all about the Starbucks drink.
 (Plus, you'll save some money!)
-Top it off with some whipped cream and a sprinkle of pumpkin pie spice and you'll have all of your friends impressed!
+Top it off with some whipped cream and a sprinkle of pumpkin pie spice, and you'll have the best DIY latte ever!

 6. Pumpkin Seed Butter

-Pumpkin seed butter is a perfect alternative to any of your other favorite nut-butters!
-It is creamy, tasty, and extremely nutritious.
-Plus, it is allergen friendly!
+Pumpkin seed butter is a perfect alternative to your favorite nut butter!
+It is creamy, tasty, and allergen-friendly!

 You can use this seed butter as an alternative to peanut butter (or any nut butter) for absolutely anything!
 It is amazingly versatile and packed with flavor!